mrWh1te/Botmation/README.md

  - Management web app tool
  - Expanding upon injection to include data attached to the bot, and perhaps options

-This project is focuses on a composable way to chain bot actions, interfaced by `BotAction`.
-The simplest way to use them, is to chain them in a `MotionBot.actions()` call.
-But, the door is pretty open to your chains.
+This project focuses on a composable way of chaining bot actions in linear sequences.
+Interfaced by, `BotAction`, the methods are used in a `MotionBot` instance call of `.actions()`.

-A bot action returns a promised to be resolved, before the next one in the list.
-Therefore, one can wrap a `BotAction` with a higher-order function to return a `BotAction`.
-You simply use the `BotActionsChainFactory` to build a list of `BotAction`'s.
+That said, a `BotAction` can represent a whole other chain of actions, by using the `BotActionsChainFactory`.
+Finally, there is an "if block" `BotAction` called `givenThat()` for conditional action chains.

 Let's see an example:
 ```typescript